klean2050/media-eval-2020/README.md

 ## Citation

-If you find our approach interesting for your research, please consider citing:
+If you find our approach interesting for your research, please consider citing our [paper](http://ceur-ws.org/Vol-2882/paper67.pdf):
 ```
 @inproceedings{knox2020mediaeval,
   title={MediaEval 2020 Emotion and Theme Recognition in Music task: Loss Function Approaches for Multi-label Music Tagging},